In the whole history of humankind, no one has ever died from using marijuana.

 Laced weed, however, is a completely different story.

-Combining pot with other drugs and substances can be a very stupid and dangerous thing to do and can lead to serious health consequences.
+Combining pot with other drugs and substances can be dangerous and can lead to serious health issues.

-Despite what some prohibitionists and scaremongers might want you to think, laced weed is rare and unusual to find.
-However, it’s still out there on the streets, especially in states and countries where marijuana is still illegal.
+Fortunately, laced weed is rare in the developed world.
+However, it’s still out there on the streets, especially in places where marijuana is still illegal.

-When the production and distribution of cannabis are regulated by law (for either medical or recreational purposes), there’s usually no need to buy cannabis that’s been tampered with.
+When the production and distribution of cannabis are regulated by law (for either medical or recreational purposes), there’s usually no risk of buying cannabis that’s been tampered with.
 That’s why, for example, Canada does not have as many problems with laced weed as some US states and the UK.